Webcampak/Documentation/webcampak3.x/src/docs/Configure/en_Sources.md

 # Sources

 Sources are at the core of Webcampak picture acquisition, processing and storage.
-Before starting to use webcampak, at least one source needs to be created.
+Before starting to use Webcampak, at least one source needs to be created.

 ## Add a source